peacing/bkds-datachallenge-singman-paul/bds-stats.md

 Therefore we can be confident that the difference in the means were are seeing between the two methods is real and not the result of random variation.

+#### Q13

+Initially my plan was to model the bookings data as a time series and see if there was a seasonality trend or auto-correlation, but those methods work better with multiple years of data.

+Instead I will perform a Chi-square goodness of fit test.
+Overall there were 16,916 bookings in the year and if they were uniformly distributed, there would be 1409.6 per month.

+To perform the Chi-square test we compute the (observed - expected)^2/expected and sum the values for each month.
+The resulting sum is 79 (see Jupyter notebook) and our degrees of freedom is 11 since there are 12 months the bookings could be made in.

+Using a Chi-Square calculator with 11 DF and a Chi-square critical value of 79 leads to a cumulative probability of 1 that these data were not generated from a uniform distribution.

+#### Q14

+**a: Correlation of X1 and X2**

+The correlation between X1 and X2 is 0.746.
+This is a fairly high correlation and warrants PCA.

+**b: Calculate the eigenvectors of the covariance matrix**

+Using NumPy's linalg.eig method on the covariance matrix of the data, I found the eigenvectors for the first and second direction to be:

+[ [.728, -.685], [.685, .728] ]

+**c: Variance of principle components?**

+I used SciKit-learn's PCA class to fit the data with two components.
+The first component captures variance of 35.36, and the second contains variance of 5.14.

+**d: How much of the overall variability is explained by a single principal component?**

+To answer this question I used the explained variance ratio_ function.
+It explains that 87.31% of the variability between X1 and X2 is captured by the first principal component.